South Western railway line, Queensland: Services

-Passenger services no longer service the South Western line though it is still used for freight as far as Thallon.
-The line beyond there was extensively damaged in the 2010 floods and was closed on 2 September 2010.
-Long-distance bus operators Crisps Coaches and Greyhound Australia now serve towns along the route.
+The South Western line was the last railway in Australia to be serviced by mail trains.
+The last Dirranbandi Mail ran on 11 February 1993, and the line was subsequently taken out of regular use, with only the occasional rail tour operating on the line.
+In 2010–11 the line was extensively damaged by flooding, and the line from Thallon to Dirranbandi was officially closed, as it was damaged beyond repair.
+The rest of the line was rebuilt, and in recent years Watco began operating grain trains on the line from Thallon to the Port of Brisbane.
+These operations have taken large amounts of trucks off the state’s highway network.

 Current line standards

-The section from Warwick to Goodiwindi is laid with 30, 41 & 47 kg/m rail, 25-50% steel sleepers, a maximum axle load of 15.75 tonnes and a line speed of 80 km/h.
+The section from Warwick to Goodiwindi is laid with 30, 41 & 47 kg/m rail, 25–50% steel sleepers, a maximum axle load of 15.75 tonnes and a line speed of 80 km/h.
 The steepest grade on the section is 1 in 44 (~2.3%), and the minimum radius curve is 200m.

 The next section to Thallon has similar rail, a 70 km/h line speed to Toobeah, 60 km/h beyond, a maximum grade of 1 in 50 (2%) and minimum 400m radius curves.

-The last section to Dirranbandi had 20 kg/m rail, a 10 tonne axle load and 40 km/h line speed.
+Prior to closure, the last section to Dirranbandi had 20 kg/m rail, a 10 tonne axle load and 40 km/h line speed.